1) Type of Vehicles – Hiace 15 seater – Cars suitable for 2 – 4 people comfortable

 3) Will there be other passengers in the vehicle?
 No only you, your party and the driver

 Do not walk alone while visiting the island, even during the day.
 Go out in groups with people that you know.
 Exercise extreme caution in all regions of the country after dark and avoid visiting beaches and isolated areas at night.
-Do not use buses at night.
 If you are a victim of crime, do not resist, as this may provoke the use of violence.

 Never leave food or drinks unattended or in the care of strangers.
 Be wary of accepting snacks, beverages, gum, or cigarettes from new acquaintances, as they may contain drugs that could put you at risk of sexual assault and robbery.

-Credit card/ATM card-skimming is a concern, and travelers should keep their credit cards within sight while making transactions at stores and restaurants.
+Credit card/ATM card-skimming is a concern around the world, and travelers should keep their credit cards within sight while making transactions at stores and restaurants.

 6) Road travel

 Drive on the left in Jamaica.
 Coastal roads are in fair condition, but driving in the interior is dangerous due to narrow, winding and badly maintained roads, which are also poorly lit at night.
 Weather conditions can damage or render some roads temporarily impassable.
 Stay on main roads as much as possible.
-Speeding and driving under the influence of alcohol are common.
+Speeding and driving under the influence of alcohol are common, hence don’t try to out drive the locals.
 Motorists should keep vehicle windows closed, doors locked and valuables hidden.
 Roadside assistance is available island wide.

 7) Public transportation

-Route taxi transportation may not be safe due to high levels of crime and overcrowding.
+Route taxi transportation is an experience and may not be safe due to high levels of crime and overcrowding.

 Avoid taking unmarked taxis due to the risk of robbery and sexual assault.
-Use only taxis ordered from hotels and have JUTA and a number on the front and back of the vehicle.
-These are identified by red-and-white “PP” licence plates.
+Use only taxis ordered from hotels and have JTB on the front window or red “PP” licence plates.
 Since taxis are not metered, agree on the fare in advance.